spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/visualizing-misaligned-cords.rst

 .. note::

    This process should be used for visualization purposes only, as it does not preserve the internal structure of the cord.
-If you would like to properly align the cord along the RL and AP direction for analysis, we recommend you use ``sct_straighten_spinalcord`` instead, as that transformation is reversible.
+If you would like to properly align the cord along the RL and AP direction for analysis, we recommend you use :ref:`sct_straighten_spinalcord` instead, as that transformation is reversible.